minagawah/sowngwala-js/README.md

 Whichever you wish to pursue, the program offers the corresponding 2 methods:

-- (Equatorial)
+- (Equatorial/Horizon)
 [sun_pos_equatorial](src/sun/sun_pos_equatorial.js)
   - Usually for "Observation"
   - You want the sun's position in [Equatorial](src/coords/equatorial.js) coordinate system, so that you would get "right ascension (α)" and "declination (δ)" for the given time and space.
+Having Equatorial position means that it does not take the location of the observer into consideration, and you may probably want to later convert Equatorial into *Horizon* coordinate which is more relevant to the actual observation.
+But, that's another story.
 - (Ecliptic)
 [sun_pos_ecliptic](src/sun/sun_pos_ecliptic.js)
   - Usually for "Astrology"